 If you have a case in which the statute of limitations is a potential issue, it is important to speak with a competent criminal defense attorney.
 A lawyer can assist you in evaluating the relevant timelines, which can often be confusing without previous experience determining how long the prosecution has to file allegations under specific circumstances.

 Ventura, CA Lawyer for Criminal Statute of Limitations Issues

-Jay Leiderman Law has many years experience with every facet and detail of criminal proceedings in California, including technical, time-bound questions involving the application of the statute of limitations to different crimes.
-No aspect of the criminal process will be foreign to Jay Leiderman, and in fact he is certified specifically in Criminal Law through the State Bar of California’s Board of Legal Specialization.
+Jay Leiderman Law has many years of experience with every facet and detail of criminal proceedings in California, including technical, time-bound questions involving the application of the statute of limitations to different crimes.
+No aspect of the criminal process will be foreign to Jay Leiderman, and in fact, he is certified specifically in Criminal Law through the State Bar of California’s Board of Legal Specialization.

 Jay Leiderman Law can use its extensive knowledge of criminal procedure to ensure that many potential avenues for dismissal of your case, including those involving the statute of limitations, are explored thoroughly and utilized to your benefit to the maximum extent possible under the law.
 The statute of limitations is proof that timing is important in a criminal case, so don’t hesitate – call Jay Leiderman Law at (805) 654-0200 today to schedule a free initial strategy session.

 Overview of Statute of Limitations Law in California

 - The Statute of Limitations and Motions to Dismiss

 - When the Statute of Limitations Begins